 How to choose the right snowboard

 The growing popularity of snowboarding means that a wide range of snowboards have flooded onto the market and if you’re a snowboarding beginner it’s easy to be overwhelmed by the variety of options you’ll find in stores.
-Initially, you might be attracted by the color and designs on snowboards, but there are various other factors that you need to consider when you are purchasing your first ever snowboard.
+Initially, you might be attracted by the color and designs on snowboards, but there are various other factors that you need to consider when you are purchasing your first-ever snowboard.

 There are two types of snowboards available on the market: all-mountain boards and freestyle boards.
 For beginners, you’re better off choosing an all-mountain snowboard because it will allow you to take on early snowboarding challenges in a smoother way.
 It will also provide you with better stability and control.

-The shape and size of the snowboards is also important for those who are snowboarding for the very first time.
+The shape and size of the snowboards are also important for those who are snowboarding for the very first time.
 Stiff boards are usually recommended because they are quick to react and maintain control at speed, but they are only for experts who can handle themselves in any situation.
 When you are looking for snowboards for beginners you have to look out for snowboards that are somewhere in the middle of the soft and stiff spectrum to ensure the one you choose can offer multiple characteristics.

 Almost all snowboards have ‘profile’ and that is another factor that you must watch out for when buying your beginner snowboard.
 While camber boards offer the best stability and control, they are harder to keep on top of the powder.
 Rocker boards have partially lift-up edges to minimize hang-ups and improve powder floatation.
 Hybrid boards are a combination of camber and rocker boards that offer the benefits of both profiles, while flat boards are usually a combination of hybrid and camber boards offering better balance.